mlanza/ai-literacy/301/04-magic-moments.md

 ## 👻 The Hallucination Is the Rule — Not the Exception

-People are bothered when they experience hallucinations.
+People are bothered when they see hallucinations.
 The model confidently offers up what they know to be a falsehood.

 But here's the thing.
 The model doesn't sometimes hallucinate.  **It always hallucinates.** That is, it never actually knows whether anything it's saying is true because there's no actual thought behind it.
 Everything is utter fabrication based on probability, not fact.